 Today's fifth spot goes to Mary Sue, er, Asuna.
 Her swift blade quickly earns the nickname "Lightning Flash" and elevates her to second-in-command of the strongest guild around.
 She plays a key role in several Floor Boss fights and is one of few players to successfully single-handedly hold off a boss until reinforcements arrived.
 She also wields "Starry Tear", a 5-hit combo attack.
 Upon playing ALfheim, Asuna retains her sword skills but also becomes quite adept with magic; she can hold her own from any range.
 Late in the series, Asuna is granted the amazing 11-hit "Mother's Rosario" technique, cementing her place as one of the best fighters in the show.

 Weakness: She's pretty versatile, with no glaring faults.
 However, she started the show as a new MMO player and was thus unfamiliar with many of the game mechanics.

 4. Death Gun

 ALfheim Race: N/A

-You know, all Death Gun wants is a few friends, the poor lonely guy.
+Poor Death Gun just wants some friends.
 Look at that innocent face.
 Maybe if other players were nicer to him, he wouldn't snipe them with paralyzing rounds from afar, then shoot the immobilized targets with his Black Star handgun.
-And if he got invited to a few more parties, he almost certainly wouldn't use his lengthy dagger, Estoc, to nimbly hack enemies to shreds.
-And I'm sure if a player politely asked him, Death Gun would be willing share his deadly cloak that offers complete invisibility.
-Sadly, we only see him in Gun Gale; he never gets the chance to carelessly soar through the skys in ALfheim.
+And if he got invited to a few more parties, he almost certainly wouldn't use his lengthy dagger, Estoc, to hack enemies to shreds.
+And I'm sure if you politely asked him, Death Gun would gladly share his cloak that offers complete invisibility.
+Sadly, we only see him in Gun Gale, as he never travels to ALfheim.